U-853

 25 May 1944

-U-853 was attacked with rockets by three Swordfish aircraft from the British MAC-ships HMS Ancylus and HMS Empire MacKendrick, escorting the convoy ON-237.
+Rockets were fired by two Swordfish torpedo bombers from the British MAC ships HMS Ancylus and HMS Empire MacKendrick escorting convoy ON 237.
 The boat fought off the attack with AA fire and escaped undamaged.
-All aircraft were hit during the attack and the Swordfish "M3" from HMS Empire MacKendrick was so badly damaged that it was jettisoned upon return to the carrier.
+All three aircraft were hit by flak, M3 from HMS Empire MacKendrick so badly that it was jettisoned on its return.

 17 Jun 1944

-Two Wildcat aircraft from the US escort carrier USS Croatan made repeated strafing attacks on U-853, about 30 miles south of the carrier.
-The boat dived and escaped before the Avengers arrived, but had to abort the patrol due to the many casualties: 2 men were killed and 12 wounded [Bootsmann Kurt Schweichler, Maschinengefreiter Karl-Heinz Löffler]
+Two F-4F Wildcat fighters from the US escort carrier USS Croatan made repeated strafing attacks on U-853 about 30 miles (48km) south of the carrier.
+The boat dived and escaped before the carrier's Avenger bombers arrived, but had to return to base due to the many casualties: two dead and twelve wounded [Bootsmann Kurt Schweichler, Maschinengefreiter Karl-Heinz Löffler].

 General notes on this boat